 What you can catch

-The most popular species in fall are large and small-mouth bass, walleye, northern pike, trout and salmon.
+The most popular species in fall are large and small-mouth bass, walleye, northern pike, lake trout and salmon.
 The best tactics depend on where in the county you are and what you’d like to catch but it can often be productive to make your way to greener pastures and seek out deep healthy weeds near bays and tributaries in fertile lakes and rivers.
 Some species, such as pike, look for cover causing them to move away from the shorelines and into the rich vegetation and deeper waters, whereas the contrary applies to largemouth bass and walleye, who tend to migrate towards shallow waters in order to keep warm, keeping close shoreline vegetation for cover.
 The easiest way to determine the most productive waters is to keep your eye out for baitfish, as your chances to score a catch will increase where the natural action is.
 Here’s some quick tips on catching some of the top fall fish this season;

 If you have cast your sights on walleye, dusk is the best time to get some action as the fish begin to feed before nightfall, becoming much more active than during peak daylight hours.
 Read this article for some excellent tips on catching walleye anywhere in Canada this season.